 an unmapped character appears in the Infoset value of an element.

-In all other cases, character set decoding and encoding errors MAY NOT be detected.
+In all other cases, character set decoding and encoding errors MAY not be detected.

 dfdl:encodingErrorPolicy 'replace' for parsing

 If 'replace' then any error when decoding characters results in the insertion of the Unicode Replacement Character (U+FFFD) as the replacement for that error.